 - Visa fees.
 Most Europeans are eligible to receive visa upon arrival at airport.
 The cost is 75 euros.

 Clothes and other considerations

-- On arrival in Iran, all women must wear a headscarf and clothing that cover arms and legs.
+- On arrival in Iran, all women must wear a headscarf and clothing that covers arms and legs.

 - Helpful to bring hat, sunscreen, sunglasses, comfortable walking shoes, as well as warm clothing for chilly nights.

 - Travelers cannot use debit or credit cards while in Iran.
 You will need to bring with you all the cash you will need for your entire trip.
 Currency exchange is easy in Iran.

 - Alcohol consumption is prohibited in Iran and cannot be brought into the country.
 Prescription drugs and supplements should be carried in original packaging.